-We’re combining the best historical design, modern materials, and new, patented engineering and manufacturing techniques to build next-generation airships that are safer, stronger, and more efficient.
+The Pathfinder 1 proof of concept aircraft combines the best historical design, modern materials, and new, patented engineering and manufacturing techniques to create a next-generation airship that is safer, stronger, and more efficient than ever before.

 The nose cone consists of a titanium dock, aluminum adapter, kevlar shield, and carbon fiber reinforced polymer attachment mechanism.
 Manufactured in partnership with Zeppelin, not only is it essential to safely mooring the airship, but it is also capable of withstanding up to 80 mph (70kts) winds.